Skip to Main Content

 Yes, at Road Scholar, we offer small-group tours to New Mexico that allow for a more personal, relaxed experience and deeper connections with your guides and fellow travelers.

-Yes, at Road Scholar, our New Mexico touring options are designed with senior travelers in mind, offering a balanced pace, accessible accommodations and transportation, experienced guides and experiences that can be enjoyed without feeling rushed.
+Yes, at Road Scholar, our New Mexico touring options are designed with solo senior travelers in mind, offering a balanced pace, accessible accommodations and transportation, experienced guides and experiences that can be enjoyed without feeling rushed.

 Book Your New Mexico Guided Tours and Learn More with Road Scholar Today